top of page

 A single glass of red wine highlighting the debate on health benefits

-Ask the question "Who says?"
+By overstating or selectively focusing on perceived health advantages, individuals may mistakenly believe they can indulge in alcohol without consequences.
+Ask yourself, "Who says?"
 "Why are they saying it?"
-What are the interests behind the message, can it be verified?
-Has the information been cherry picked?
-Is the appeal emotional or is it factual?
+Consider the interests behind the message—can it be verified?
+Has the information been cherry-picked?
+Is the appeal emotional or factual?
 Get curious!

-The reality is that achieving better health requires more than simply choosing the right beverage.
-It lies in adopting a well-rounded lifestyle that includes nutritious eating, effective exercise, proper hydration, and mental well-being.
+Achieving better health requires more than simply choosing the right beverage.
+A well-rounded lifestyle that includes nutritious eating, effective exercise, proper hydration, and mental well-being is vital.

-So, how can we navigate this landscape?
+How can we navigate this landscape?
 Finding balance is essential.
-This does not necessarily mean giving up alcoholic beverages entirely but rather making informed choices.
+This doesn't necessarily mean giving up alcoholic beverages entirely, but rather making informed choices.

-Being aware of how alcohol fits into your overall health goals can help you make better decisions.
-Take note of who are making the so called health claims, are they based on proper scientific research or are they promoted by vested interests.
+Understanding how alcohol fits into your overall health goals empowers you to make better decisions.
+Take note of the source of health claims about alcohol—are they based on credible scientific research or promoted by vested interests?

-If you still wish to enjoy a drink, consider opting for lower-calorie mixers.
-Practice moderation, and keep an eye on your total intake.
-Remember, moderation is crucial, along with an awareness of the empty calories and nutritional void presented by these drinks.
+If you still want to enjoy a drink, consider opting for lower-calorie mixers.
+Practice moderation and keep an eye on your total intake.
+Remember that moderation is crucial, along with an awareness of the empty calories and nutritional void associated with these drinks.

-In an age where health information is at our fingertips, knowing the facts is vital, especially regarding the health and nutritional claims of alcoholic beverages.
-Drinks like vodka and wine may have some appeal, but it is important to remember that the alcohol itself can negate these benefits.
+In an age where health information is readily accessible, knowing the facts is vital.
+Especially regarding the health and nutritional claims of alcoholic beverages, drinks like vodka and wine may have some appeal.
+Still, it's essential to remember that the alcohol itself can negate these benefits.

-Ultimately, the path to better health is paved with mindful choices that prioritize nutrition and overall well-being.
+Ultimately, the path to better health is paved with mindful choices prioritizing nutrition and overall well-being.
 By demystifying the myths surrounding alcoholic drinks, we can develop a healthier relationship with what we consume.

 It is time to shift our focus from perceived benefits to the genuine impact of alcohol on our health.
-Your choices should be yours, not shaped by the messages around you from vested interests.
+Your choices should be yours, not shaped by the prevailing narratives driven by vested interests.

 Contact info